53 Great Gifts For a Tennis Player

 Rosin grip powder is a great product for playing in hot, humid conditions.
 It helps to prevent a loss of grip by controlling sweat.
 Tack rags help in a slightly different way: they produce a tacky feel that enhances grip – they are popular in cooler conditions.

-Tourna Tennis Rosin instantly dries sweaty hands.
+Tourna Tennis Rosin Powder instantly dries sweaty hands.
 It is non-sticky, and a great accessory to have in your bag for those hot, humid days.

 Tourna Tac Rag is, as the title says, a tack infused rag that you rub on your hands or dab on your handle to produce an instant tacky feel.
 Cloths can be used many times, and Tourna report that one cloth should last 4 to 6 weeks of average use.